praegus/toolchain-fitnesse-plugin/slashdocs/docs/fixtures/hsac-fixtures/browser-test.md

 ### Selecting

 ##### select all
-Select everything on the page
+Simulate 'select all' (e.g. Ctrl+A on Windows) on the active element.

 ##### get selection text
 Returns the text which is currently selected.

 ##### cut
-Simulates 'cut' (e.g. Ctrl+X on Windows) on the active element, copying the current selection to the clipboard and removing that selection.
+Simulates 'cut' (e.g. Ctrl+X on Windows) on the active selection, copying the current selection to the clipboard and removing that selection.

 ##### copy
-Simulates 'copy' (e.g. Ctrl+C on Windows) on the active element, copying the current selection to the clipboard.
+Simulates 'copy' (e.g. Ctrl+C on Windows) on the active selection, copying the current selection to the clipboard.

 ##### paste
-Simulates 'paste' (e.g. Ctrl+V on Windows) on the active element, copying the current clipboard content to the currently active element.
+Simulates 'paste' (e.g. Ctrl+V on Windows) on the active element, pasting the current clipboard content to the currently active element.

+### wait methods
+These methods will stop the test when a timeout occurs

+##### wait for class &lt;cssClassName&gt;
+Waits until an element with the css class _cssClassName_ is visible on the page.

+##### wait for class with &lt;cssClassName&gt; text &lt;expectedText&gt;
+Waits until the class with the css selector cssClassName contains the text expectedText.

+##### wait for page &lt;pageTitle&gt;
+Waits until a page with the page title pageTitle is shown.

+##### wait for tag with &lt;tagName&gt; text &lt;expectedText&gt;
+Waits until the tag with tagName contains the text expectedText.

+##### wait for visible &lt;place&gt; (in &lt;container&gt;)
+Waits until the mentioned place (a locator) is visible on the page.
+Optionally you can constrain the place to a container (the 'in' part), this will result that the browser waits until the place within the container is visible.
+The container can be defined using a locator.
+When using a container the place has to be present within it, otherwise you will eventually get a timeout.

+##### wait for x path visible &lt;xPath&gt;
+Waits until the xpath defined by xPath is visible.